 Children’s Garden

-Created for 2-12 year olds and hugely popular, this play area features four sections – the Air, Sun, Water and Earth gardens reflecting the elements plants need to thrive – with slides, balances, tunnels and winding paths encouraging activity and exploration.
+Created for children aged between 2 and 12, this hugely popular play area features four sections – the Air, Sun, Water and Earth gardens reflecting the elements plants need to thrive – with slides, balances, tunnels and winding paths encouraging activity and exploration.

 Arboretum